In minutes, jury convicts Florida man of girl's murder, rape

 "He made her feel safe through his lies and deception," Caliel said.
 "And then he preyed upon her.
 He drove her out of that parking lot of the Walmart to where no eyes could see and no ears could hear."

+After about 20 minutes Rayne testified that she realized something was wrong.
+She didn't have a working cellphone, so she borrowed one from a Walmart employee and called 911.

-Cherish's body was found in a Jacksonville creek, and when police arrested Smith his pants were wet.
-Also, police say his DNA was found all over her body.
+By then it was too late.
+Cherish's battered body was found in a Jacksonville creek, still adorned in the orange dress with a fruit print.
+When police arrested Smith his pants were wet.
+Later, technicians found his DNA all over her body.

+The jury was shown gruesome photographs of Cherish's body.
+While testifying about the girl's injuries the city's chief medical examiner had to interrupt her testimony because she became too emotional while talking about it.

+Caliel told the jurors they would never forget the images they were forced to see.

 The jury was ordered to return to court Tuesday to begin the penalty phase of the trial.
 Smith faces a possible death sentence.
 He was convicted of first-degree murder, kidnapping and sexual battery on a child less than 12 years of age.